 - The error also involves declarative tools.
-It is calculated for the executing Apex code and any processes that are called from this code, such as package code, workflows, process builders and flows.
+It is calculated for the executing Apex code and any processes that are called from this code, such as package code, and Flows.
 Thus it is not merely for Apex as the name entitles.

 - It is shared with certified managed packages.
 The certified managed package is a package that has passed the security review for AppExchange.
 It has its own set of limits for most per-transaction limits.
 However, Apex CPU Time Limit is an exception.